 We might not have an actual full constraints file to work with due to

-file anyway, since we have the schematics.
-Armed with this information, we can
+board file anyway, since we have the schematics.
+Armed with this

 from migen.build.generic_platform import * from migen.build.lattice import LatticePlatform from migen.build.lattice.programmer import IceStormProgrammer class Platform(LatticePlatform): default_clk_name = "clk12" default_clk_period = 83.333 def __init__(self): LatticePlatform.__init__(self, "ice40-1k-tq144", _io, _connectors, toolchain="icestorm") def create_programmer(self): return IceStormProgrammer()

 A board file consists of the definition of Python

 Platform should inherit from a class defined for each

 supported FPGA manufacturer.
 As of this writing, Migen exports